Chemistry Learner

 CostThey can be expensive due to extraction and processingGenerally less expensive due to manufacturing processes

-ExamplesCellulose, proteins, natural rubberPolyethylene, PVC, nylon
+ExamplesCellulose, proteins, natural rubberPolyethylene, PVC, epoxy

 FAQs